Pagendarm/physim/README.md

 x,y are assumed to define a plane normal to the Z direction

+###Units
+Units are scaled through the convert functions to work with milliseconds.
+That means distance is stored as millimeters, and mass is stored as grams.
+This means that all compound units match SI values, for instance grams * mm / ms^2 is identicle to
+Newtons

 ###Directory Structure
 Most directories are managed by the package structure of Scala to maintain simplicity, the folowing two contain